pasrom/FHV-Latex/README.md

 If you like to convert svg files to pdf you can use [Inkscape](https://inkscape.org) and the given scripts in the [InkscapeConverter](https://gist.github.com/pasrom/0965be641547b34618926d404773cd94) Submodule Folder.

+To count words in the document, follow this [link](https://tex.stackexchange.com/a/236448).

 The bibliography uses Biber to build and is adapted to FHV guidelines.

 I also recommend to use [TeX Live](https://www.tug.org/texlive/) Latex distribution.